 This problem from ISI Entrance 2019 is an interesting application of complex numbers in geometry.
 Try your hands on this!

-Try this beautiful problem from Geometry: Problem on Circle and Triangle from AMC-10A (2016) Problem 21.
+Try this beautiful problem from Geometry: Side Length of Rectangle from AMC-10, 2009.
+You may use sequential hints to solve the problem

+Try this beautiful problem from the Pre-RMO, 2017 based on Number of ways.
 You may use sequential hints to solve the problem.

-Try this beautiful problem from Algebra based on least possible number.AMC-10A, 2019.
-You may use sequential hints to solve the problem

-Try this beautiful problem from the Pre-RMO, 2018 based on the Nearest value.
+Try this beautiful problem from the Pre-RMO, 2017 based on Number of ways of arrangement.
 You may use sequential hints to solve the problem.